-The Theories of Hegemony, Institution and Power and their role in Modern Day International Political Economy
+How Hegemony, Institution and Power Has Shaped the Modern International Political Economy

 Hegemony is described as the ideological, political, cultural or economic authority or dominion of one group over other groups.
 Initially, it was used when referring to ancient city-states in Greek which dominated their neighbors.
 However, present day philosophers have used the term in various contexts, specifically Antonio Gramsci in his cultural hegemony theory.

 Power in politics and social science is the ability to exercise influence and control over the behavior of people.
 It is also referred to by schoolers as authority.
 Exercising power is a concept that is largely accepted as prevalent especially to people as social beings.
 Much of the modern day debate about power revolves around the ability of power to enable.
 In this regard, power is seen as a way that social actions are made possible.
 In the social setting, power is seen as situation that is both complex and strategic and needs enablement and constraint.

 An institution is a valued, stable, cyclical form of behavior.
 As an instrument of social order, institution governs the behavior of specific individuals in a social setting.
 The principal purpose for identifying an institution is to transcend intentions and individuals through the meditation of the law governing living behavior.
 An institution may be an informal one like a behavior pattern that is significant in a particular society, or it could be a formal one created by public services or governments.
 Institutions being the structure of social order are significant in studies which relate to social sciences such as economics, political sciences, sociology and anthropology.